-Once you’ve packed your wallet, your passport and your Partnership Card – which is accepted at over 210 countries around the world – have a read through our practical pointers to ensure you’re ready to relax and enjoy your holiday.
+Once you’ve packed your wallet, your passport and your Partnership Card – which is accepted worldwide – have a read through our practical pointers to ensure you’re ready to relax and enjoy your holiday.

 BEFORE YOU LEAVE

 You don’t need to tell us you’re travelling, as our systems constantly monitor and protect your account when you’re abroad.